 Meet the Team

 Dulce Maria is a Rhodes College graduate with a degree in International Relations and History with a specialization in Comparative Politics.
 As a first-generation immigrant in West Tennessee, she has experienced first-hand the need for immigration advocacy in the area.
-She is continuing this advocacy work through her role as an Accredited Legal Representative through the Department of Justice.
-Dulce Maria focuses on representing survivors of domestic violence and crime throughout their immigration process.
+She is continuing this advocacy work through her role as an Accredited Legal Representative through the Department of Justice and is also pursuing her JD Degree at the Cecil C. Humphreys School of Law.
+Dulce Maria focuses on representing survivors of domestic violence, crime, and special immigrant juveniles throughout their immigration process.

 ASIS Board of Directors